i-Abdulhaseeb/cooking_app/README.md

-# 🍳 Cooking App
+🍳 Cooking App

-## A Flutter-based mobile application that helps users explore different categories of food.
+A Flutter-based mobile application that helps users explore different categories of food and view meals based on their choices.

+🚀 Features

+✨ Food Categories Page

-Currently, the app includes a Category Page with a clean GridView layout to display all food categories.
+Clean GridView layout to display all food categories.

+✨ Cross-Screen Navigation

+Tap on any category → navigate to the Meals Page.

+✨ Filtered Meals

+Meals are displayed dynamically based on the selected category.

+✨ Modern UI

+Simple, clean, and responsive design for a smooth user experience.

-## 🚀 Features (So far)
+📸 Screens (So far)

-📂 Food Categories Page: Displays all food categories using GridView.
+Categories Screen → Displays all food categories.

-## 🎨 Modern UI: Simple and clean design for better user experience.
+Meals Screen → Displays meals that belong to the selected category.

-## 🛠️ Tech Stack
+🛠️ Tech Stack

-Framework: Flutter
+Framework: Flutter 🐦

-Language: Dart
+Language: Dart 💻

-UI Components: GridView, Text, Container
+UI Components: GridView, Navigator, Scaffold, AppBar, InkWell